Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - 2h
          - 1
          - 100
          - Can be adorned with ornaments aligned to a particular mystic path.
 This costs 100 of various materials and a camp action of work.
-Spells stored of the same *primary path* as its ornament may be cast with 1 difficulty of modification for free.
+Spells stored of the same *primary path* as its ornaments may be cast with 1 difficulty of modification for free.
 This can exceed the normal capacity of the staff and the maximum difficulty the wielder can cast at.
        * - Grimoire
          - \-
          - \-